danday74/integer-sequences/README.md

 ## Author says

-People think I am religious.
-Wrong.
-I just love Jesus!
-People think religion is boring!
+People think I am religious but, to my mind, I just love Jesus!
+People think man-made religion is boring!
 So do I. Worse than that, man-made religion is destructive.
 Jesus himself warned against it.

 What Jesus wants is relationship; to be your friend.
 This [video](https://www.youtube.com/watch?v=1IAhDGYlpqY) explains it fairly well.